 How to setup Contractors in Pocket for 1099 reporting

-We advise our customers to avoid using Venmo for business purposes and instead opt for more reliable and business-friendly options like Zelle or ACH for domestic payouts.
-Here's why:
+- Paying your Contractors - We advise our customers to avoid using Venmo for business purposes and instead opt for more reliable and business-friendly options like Zelle or ACH for domestic payouts.
+Here's why: - Why Not Use Venmo for Business:- Venmo was designed for personal use: It is primarily a peer-to-peer (P2P) payment service, not meant for business transactions.

 - Lack of transaction details: Venmo doesn’t provide sufficient detail about each transaction, which can cause confusion for bookkeeping and tax reporting.

-Not designed for professional record-keeping: Venmo lacks features businesses need for maintaining proper financial records.
+- Not designed for professional record-keeping: Venmo lacks features businesses need for maintaining proper financial records. - Recommended Alternatives: Zelle and ACH

 - Zelle: